x00tex/hackTheBox/Boxes/linux/Retired/tabby/README.md

 	  E-mail us : sales@megahosting.htb

 * add `megahosting.htb` in `/etc/hosts`
-    * there is no diffrence
+    * there is no difference

 * found link-
    * in a message on web page